haoh4/haoh4.github.io/awards.md

 ## Honors & Awards

 - Oct.
-2023：**Chu Kochen Scholarship, Top 0.04%, the highest honor for ZJU students** <br>Only [12 graduates] are selected around the university
+2023：**Chu Kochen Scholarship, Top 0.04%, the highest honor for ZJU students**
 - Nov.
 2023：**National Scholarship, Top 1%, MOE of China**
 - 2021 - 2022：Award of Honor for Graduate, ZJU
 - 2021 - 2022：Graduate of Merit/Triple A graduate, ZJU